RabbitStewDio/Steropes.UI/README.md

 There are a few areas I think that need additional work at a later stage:

+* Support scaled UIs.
+Right now the UI is always rendered at the native resolution.
+  This is OK when the screen size is well known or when the UI should not adapt to different resolutions (for instance while using resizable windows), but behaves badly when the UI should look the same regardless of the underlying resolution (for instance in full-screen display modes).

 * Add tree and table widgets for data centric UIs.
 Hardcore strategy games would benefit from that.